AAArena/First-Closed-Doors-Competition/developing/2-YourOwnAlgobot.md

 > NOTE: Make sure the algobot name is unique.
 That is, no other algobot by any other Algobot Team can have the same name.
 You can find the current list of algobots in the _[AAPlatform ecosystem.json file](https://github.com/AdvancedAlgos/AAPlatform/blob/master/ecosystem.json)_.

-### B: Rename Solution (Optional: VS IDE only)
+### B: Rename Solution

 Now rename the solution using the following syntax: "**AA**"+"**AlgobotName**"+"**-TypeOfAlgobot-**"+"**Bot**"+"**.sln**"

 e.g.: _AAMariam-Trading-Bot.sln_

 ```
-$ mv  AAMariam-Trading-Bot.sln _AAYourAlgobotName-Trading-Bot.sln_
+$ mv  AAMariam-Trading-Bot.sln _AAYourAlgobot-Trading-Bot.sln_
 ```

 ### C: Remove .git Folder

-Next, delete the hidden _.git_ folder to eliminate the relation to the original GitHub repository.
+Next, delete the hidden _.git_ folder to eliminate the relationship with the original GitHub repository.

 ```
 $ rm -rf .git